-We reached these conclusions after conducting a wide range of work load tests.
-We used both external and internal storage on the PowerEdge R900, and we tested with two different database sizes: 10 GB and 20 GB.
-In this section, we present our findings for all four of the scenarios that support the consolidation factors we cite above:
+We reached this conclusion after conducting a wide range of work load tests.
+We used both external and internal storage on both systems, and we tested with two different database sizes: 10 GB and 20 GB.
+In this section, we present our findings for both of the scenarios that support the consolidation factors we cite above:

-- eight DS2 instances running against the PowerEdge R900 with the PowerVaultTM MD 1000 attached (with 10GB databases) - five DS2 instances running against the PowerEdge R900 without external storage (with 10GB databases) - eight DS2 instances running against the PowerEdge R900 with the PowerVault MD 1000 attached (with 20GB databases) - five DS2 instances running against the PowerEdge R900 without external storage (with 20GB databases)
+- two DS2 instances running against the PowerEdge R905 with the PowerVaultTM MD 1000 attached (with 10GB databases) - two DS2 instances running against the PowerEdge R905 with the PowerVault MD 1000 attached (with 20GB databases)